nhsconnect/fgm-risk-indication-service/pages/development/development_messaging_architecture.md

-**Further Information**
+## Further Information ##

-For more information about FHIR messaging please visit: [HL7 FHIR DSTU2 1.0.1 Messaging Implementation] and for the 'FGM Service' read only interface see: [FGM_implementation_guide-v1]: images/fgm/FGM_implementation_guide-v1.pdf.
+For more information about FHIR messaging please visit: [HL7 FHIR DSTU2 1.0.1 Messaging Implementation](http://hl7.org/fhir/messaging.html) and for the 'FGM Service' read only interface see: [FGM_implementation_guide-v1](images/fgm/FGM_implementation_guide-v1.pdf).

-Quick links to FHIR reference implementations and implementation tool downloads are available from the [FHIR DSTU2 1.0.1] (Sept 2015) specification.
+Quick links to FHIR reference implementations and implementation tool downloads are available from the [FHIR DSTU2 1.0.1](http://hl7.org/fhir/index.html)(Sept 2015) specification.